USAID’s P&R project is managed by DAI, and implemented by the following project team:

 AFENET was established in 2005 with four member programs in Ghana, Kenya, Uganda and Zimbabwe.
 Today, the organization operates in 16 African countries: Angola, Burkina Faso, Ethiopia, Ghana, Kenya, Mali, Mozambique, Niger, Nigeria, Rwanda, South Africa, Southern Sudan, Tanzania, Togo, Uganda and Zimbabwe.

 Fondation Mérieux is an independent family foundation.
-Recognised as a state-approved charity, it fights the infectious diseases that affect developing countries.
+Recognized as a state-approved charity, it fights the infectious diseases that affect developing countries.
 It is currently present in a dozen countries, with a strong presence in West Africa, and offers a specific model based on a long history of expertise in clinical biology and a comprehensive approach to public health issues.

 Its mission is to contribute to global health by strengthening local capacities of developing countries to reduce the impact of infectious diseases on vulnerable populations.